andrewwilliamtowe/EaglewebTestProject/README.md

 # EaglewebTestProject
 Hello from the other side.

-Run tests with "protractor <conf file>".
+Run tests with "protractor '<conf file>'".
 Ex. protractor ChromeConf.js